Integrated

 Main interests and research topics: Intellectual and Cultural History; the Enlightenment and Liberalism; Conceptual History; Transnational Modern and Contemporary History.

-CV: https://orcid.org/0000-0001-5267-8196
+ORCID: https://orcid.org/0000-0001-5267-8196

 Research group(s): Cultural encounters and evasion; Reimagining the historian’s craft